CumulusNetworks/DUE/README.md

 Especially for distributed  open source projects where developers can't be sharing the same hardware, but could use a common development environment for debug.

-Incidentally, this history explains why most of the the starter image templates have a networking focus...
+Incidentally, this history explains why most of the starter image templates have a networking focus...

 # Design